 - New syllabus ought to replace the old ones so as to provide the latest knowledge to students.

-- Education loans ought to be made available easily so that even poor students can afford the high level of education.
+- Education loans ought to be made available easily so that even poor students can afford a high level of education.

 - There ought to be strict laws relating to the cheating and coaching mafias.

 - In addition, the system of education ought to be created free of corruption.